-These “monsteritas” Halloween cocktails are healthier margaritas spiked with cucumber and jalapeño for a trick and treat all in one!
+These Halloween margaritas, or “monsteritaas,” are ridiculously cute and ridiculously delicious!
+A healthier margarita spiked with cucumber and jalapeño for a trick and treat all in one.
 Sweetened with honey, this healthy Halloween cocktails recipe is super festive and fun without any icky ingredients.
 So cute, too!

 I go a little… extra for Halloween.

 Our house has been decorated for fall since early September, ravens perched on the mantle, and a skull inside a bell jar next to my office.
 I try to keep the Halloween low-key until October finally hits, but I also have to live my best life, you know what I mean?

 And my best life 100% includes this healthier Halloween cocktails recipe, or monsteritas as my 40 Aprons admin extraordinaire calls them!
 She also called them potent AF and blamed them for us going to try on wedding dresses right after testing them (for her… not me.).
 In other words?

 I fell in love with cucumber margaritas when I lived in Austin, within walking distance to this fantastic elevated TexMex joint with fancy margaritas and overpriced puffy tacos.
 My go-to was always, sin duda, the cucumber margarita with the black volanic salt rim.

 With a botanical perfume, grounded by the heady tequila, it was an until-death-do-us-part moment at first sip.
 The lightness of the cucumber, the richness of the tequila, the funkiness of the black salt, and that orchid for garnish?
 Too much.
 Too much.
 Too much to love all in one glass.

 Having realized I had taken a wrong turn on my career path, I drank too many of these, finally mustered up the courage to leave law school altogether, and moved home to install sound designs at churches and venues and start a burlesque troupe.
 Pretty standard next steps, if you ask me.